jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 - [CONFIG](CONFIG.md), which describes the available configuration options

+- [BUILTINS](BUILTINS.md), an automatically generated list of available built-in sources

-- [BUILTINS](BUILTINS.md), which describes how to use and make built-in sources
+- [BUILTIN_CONFIG.md](BUILTIN_CONFIG.md), which describes how to configure built-in sources

 - [SOURCES](SOURCES.md), which describes the source API